jwlrai/3rd-week-project/README.md

   "org": "Isp name"
 }
 ```
-### For the current weather status: temprature, air pollution and weather forcast i have used https://openweathermap.org Api
+### For the current weather status: temprature, air pollution and weather forecast i have used https://openweathermap.org Api

 #### https://openweathermap.org Api Details for